Kristina01111000/Drws_site/README.md

 See if font size of widget size can change based on widget size, so words don’t separate based on lines
 - Change widget size minimums instead, easier, so that documentary and downloaded don’t get cut in half

-- does he want the logout redirect to go to promo page?
+- does he want the logout redirect to go to promo page or to documentary, scorecard etc?